connectivecpp/chops-net-ip/README.md

 - Kirk Shoop is a C++ expert, particularly in the area of asynchronous design, and has presented multiple times at CppCon.
 His Github site is https://github.com/kirkshoop.

 - Vittorio Romeo is a blog author and C++ expert.
 His web site is https://vittorioromeo.info/ and his Github site is https://github.com/SuperV1234.
 Vittorio's blog is excellent and well worth reading.

+- Blitz Rakete is a student software developer who has the user id of Rakete1111 on many forums and sites (including Stackoverflow).
+His Github site is https://github.com/Rakete1111.

 # Supported Compilers and Platforms